fastly/fastly-magento2/Documentation/Guides/RATE-LIMITING.md

 Unlike path protection Abusive Crawler protection guards against a single user making excessive number of requests that hit your
 Magento backend.
 By default we set the threshold to 100.
 After 100 requests in an hour we'll start returning a block to the user.

-Following users are exempt from blocking

-- IPs defined in var/.maintenance.ip
-- Known good Bots such as Googlebot or Bingbot.
-This can be changed by setting "Exempt Known Good Bots" to "No".